Government Agency Issues Urgent Safety Warning on Faulty Boeing 737 Rudder System

 Boeing has been facing a litany of issues lately.
 A prolonged strike by 33,000 employees, largely from the Seattle metro area, weighs heavily on the company.

-Boeing and its shareholders, suppliers, and workers stand to lose at least $1.4 billion during the second full week of the strike, from Sept.
-13 to Sept.
+Boeing and its shareholders stand to lose roughly $1.25 billion from the strike, just from the period running from its start on Sept.
+13 through Sept.
 27, according to a recent analysis by the Anderson Economic Group.

-“Additional losses were calculated this week for Boeing suppliers, who lose $144 million, and non-Boeing Seattle workers impacted by the strike, who lose an estimated $25 million,” the report said, adding that the disruption has shut down most of the company’s commercial airplane production.
+“Additional losses were calculated this week for Boeing suppliers, who lose $144 million, and non-Boeing Seattle workers impacted by the strike, who lose an estimated $25 million,” the report stated.
+The disruption has shut down most of the company’s commercial airplane production, according to the report.

-After the Jan.
-5 Alaska Airlines incident in which a door panel blew off a Boeing 737 Max 9 jetliner in mid-flight, the airplane manufacturer has been under increasing scrutiny and faces investigations by federal agencies.
+After a Jan.
+5 Alaska Airlines incident in which a door panel blew off of a Boeing 737 Max 9 jetliner in mid-flight, the airplane manufacturer has been under increasing scrutiny and faces investigations by federal agencies.

-The FAA has capped Boeing plane production volumes following the incident.
+The FAA capped Boeing plane production volumes following the incident.

 The Epoch Times contacted Boeing and Collins Aerospace for comment regarding the NTSB report but had not received a response by publication time.